bear-metal/bear-metal/source/_posts/2018-02-18-elixir-nerves-getting-started-raspberry-pi-3.markdown

 `mix firmware.burn` will try to detect your sdcard automatically, make sure it's the right one.
 You can use the `-d` parameter to specify a device.
 Boot the RPi3.
 You should end up at an IEX prompt.

-Lets see if we can now push firmware using ssh.
+Let's see if we can now push firmware using ssh.
 If mDNS is working, you should be able to resolve `nerves.local`
 ```bash
 mix firmware.push nerves.local
 ```